Diary of a Wimpy Kid: Rodrick Rules (2011 film): Sequel and animated adaptation

 A sequel, titled Diary of a Wimpy Kid: Dog Days, was released on August 3, 2012.
 The film concluded the trilogy.

-On October 23, 2021, Jeff Kinney revealed that sequels to the 2021 Diary of a Wimpy Kid reboot film for Disney+ are already in development.
-On Disney+ Day 2021, Kinney revealed that the first sequel, based on Rodrick Rules, is set to be released in 2022.
-A poster was released on September 12, 2022, announcing the film's release date of December 2, 2022.
+On October 23, 2021, Diary of a Wimpy Kid creator Jeff Kinney revealed that sequels to the 2021 animated Diary of a Wimpy Kid reboot film for Disney+ were in development.
+On Disney+ Day 2021, Kinney revealed that the first sequel, based on Rodrick Rules, was set to be released in 2022.
+The animated Diary of a Wimpy Kid: Rodrick Rules was released on December 2, 2022.